 Are there any types of financial aid/scholarships specifically available for disabled students?

 Brescia University does not offer any scholarships/grants specifically for students with disabilities, but you should check with Vocational Rehabilitation in your area for the availability of college funds.

 In accordance with Titles VI and IX, the Rehabilitation Act of 1973, the Vietnam Era Veterans Readjustment Assistance Act of 1974, the Age Discriminations in Employment Act of 1967, and the Americans with Disabilities Act of 1990, Brescia University will not discriminate on the basis of race, color, creed, religion, ancestry, national origin, sex, disability, marital status, veteran status, or status with regard to public assistance.

-All academic buildings and the Campus Center meet the requirements for disability accessibility.
+All academic buildings and The Moore Center meet the requirements for disability accessibility.
 Housing accommodations are also available.
 For more information regarding academic accommodations, please contact the Academic Dean.
 For more information regarding non-academic accommodations, please contact the Dean of Students.